ropensci-archive/alm/cran-comments.md

-R CMD CHECK passed on my local OS X install with R 3.1.1 and R development version, Ubuntu running on Travis-CI, and Win builder.
+R CMD CHECK passed on my local OS X install with R 3.1.1, R 3.1.2 RC and R development version, Ubuntu running on Travis-CI, and Win builder.

-This submission changes the package title in the DESCRIPTION file to title case, and expands on description of rCharts use in the package.
+I apologize for submitting a new version only 2 weeks after the previous, but a change in the API this package works with was made.

+I see two notes in R CMD CHECK.
+One is about rCharts, which is not on CRAN, but I point out where to obtain it in the Description field of the DESCRIPTION file.
+Another note points out possibly mis-spelled words, which are not mis-spelled.

+In addition, I made the REAMDE file WC3 compliant on Kurt Hornik's request.

 Thanks!
 Scott Chamberlain